jazzband/pip-tools/README.rst

     sqlparse==0.3.0           # via django

 ``pip-compile`` will produce your ``requirements.txt``, with all the Django dependencies (and all underlying dependencies) pinned.
-You should put ``requirements.txt`` under version control.

 Without ``setup.py``
 --------------------